hapijs/hapi/API.md

 returned via the [reply interface](#reply-interface) is converted to a **boom** object and defaults to status code `500` if the error is not a **boom** object.

-When the error is sent back to the client, the responses contians a JSON object with the `statusCode`, `error`, and `message` keys.
+When the error is sent back to the client, the responses contains a JSON object with the `statusCode`, `error`, and `message` keys.

 ```js